jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 allow for a better developer experience.

-Each method has a timeout configuration option, allowing automatic timing out of the method if it takes longer than the method logic will exit and a timeout error will occur.
+Each method has a timeout configuration option, allowing automatic timing out of the method if it takes longer than the configured timeout; the method logic will exit and a timeout error will occur.

 There are two available methods in the current CPAB: